Priyanshi0912/Django-CRM/README.md

 ## Description

 This project is a web application built using Django, designed to manage user **registration, login, and logout functionalities**.
 It includes user authentication and authorization, allowing authorized users to to perform various data operations, including [inserting, viewing, deleting, and updating records in the database].
-This project is built using Django, Python, HTML, and Bootstrap It includes user authentication and authorization, allowing authorized users to perform CRUD (Create, Read, Update, Delete) operations on the [mention the core data or functionality].
+This project is built using Django, Python, HTML, and Bootstrap

 ## Features